 A trust consists of:

-- A trustee - May be the same as the grantor, a close friend or a professional controlling the trust.
+A trustee – May be the same as the grantor, or a close friend or a professional controlling the trust.

 Reasons for creating a trust:

-There are many reasons setting up a trust in Texas, such as:
+There are many benefits for creating a trust in Texas, such as: